Tad Agoglia: Career

-Prior to creating the First Response Team of America, Agoglia had a successful and lucrative excavation and crane company.
-His then for-profit company, Disaster Recovery Solutions LLC, operated on the highly profitable debris removal contracts working in the aftermath of large-scale disasters.
-Typically, Agoglia and his crew would not start work in the ravaged communities until months after the initial devastation, after the contracts had been finalized.
+Prior to creating the First Response Team of America, Agoglia owned and operated an excavation and crane company.His for-profit company, Disaster Recovery Solutions LLC, performed debris removal work under contracts following large-scale disasters.

 In May 2007, Agoglia and his crew were in the middle of a contracting job in Missouri when an EF-5 tornado leveled the town of Greensburg, Kansas, destroying 95% of the community.

 He left Missouri with his equipment from his LLC, and started toward what was left of Greensburg.
 Greensburg's already limited resources were either destroyed or inaccessible to its firefighters and the town was in desperate need for Agoglia's uniquely specialized equipment.
 Fortuitously, Agoglia had brought the exact machinery needed to clear the roads of debris and power lines, and helping the firefighters access their firehouse and equipment.
 Agoglia spent weeks in Greensburg, assisting families to clear debris from their home sites.

 From that Greensburg storm moving forward, Agoglia and his Team travelled from one disaster zone to the next, offering their assistance to every community they could, for no charge.
 The first 2 years of the not-for-profit work operated using over $1 million worth of equipment from Disaster Recovery Solutions LLC and also from Agoglia's personal life's savings of over $1 million; a pocket of wealth earned not solely from the LLC, but also first pennies earned since he started working at just 12 years old.
 Responding pro bono to 18 communities in those 2 years, Agoglia felt fulfilled but was financially depleted.
 Entering the 2008 financial crisis, it was poor timing to launch an official non-profit dependent on donor assistance.

 In planning a more specialized fleet for the newly founded charity, Agoglia went to a Peterbilt dealership in Baltimore, with the intentions of buying a new truck.
 He met the dealership President, John Arscott, who was inspired by his story.
 In the midst of the recession, he insisted that Agoglia take 3 Peterbilt trucks of his choosing for only the promise that one day, John and his sons could join Agoglia in a response.

 In 2008, Agoglia was chosen as a CNN Top Ten Hero of the Year and featured as a People Magazine "Hero Among Us".

 In 2010, Agoglia was presented with the Jefferson Award for Public Service and recognized in GQ Magazine in its Better Men Better World Search.

 In 2015, Agoglia was awarded the Extraordinary Commitment of Service to the Community Award by the RUMI Forum of Washington, D.C.